prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-validator.md

-## Step 5: Run a validator using Prysm

 :::info ETH Required

 Running a validator requires 32.1 ETH.
 Instructions for acquiring testnet ETH are provided below.
 Note that using Sepolia as a validator is currently unsupported.